What is a home loan comparison rate?

-The home loan comparison rate is a percentage figure that represents the total cost of the loan per year.
+A home loan comparison rate is a percentage rate which represents the total cost of the loan per year.
 The comparison rate typically includes the interest rate, required repayments per month as well as most upfront and ongoing fees and charges.
 It helps customers identify the true cost of the loan.

 Sometimes referred to as the average annual percentage rate (AAPR), it also takes into account loans with a lower introductory rate that reverts to a different interest rate after a set period of time.
 Under the Uniform Consumer Credit Code (UCCC), the comparison rate calculation includes the following:

 - Valuation fee (if any)